alphagov/data-standards-authority/content/guidance/graphql/index.html.md

 ---
 _This is a DRAFT document for discussion.
 This is not finalised.
 All aspects of this document are subject to change.
 Please leave comments on any aspect of it._

+Feedback on this draft will be open until 25th June 2021.

 # *DRAFT* | When to use a GraphQL API | *DRAFT*

 [GraphQL](https://graphql.org) is an API specification originally developed by Facebook as an alternative to REST for compiling complex data structures in real time.
 It was open-sourced in 2015 and is used by many organisations with similarly complex requirements.